Ways to Support the Fletcher Free Library:

 The Friends of the Fletcher Free Library is a 501c3 volunteer organization that supports the mission and the work of the Library.
-The Friends Board welcomes the public at its monthly meetings, and meets regularly on the second Tuesday of the month.
-Please contact the Friends at firstname.lastname@example.org to confirm the meeting date and time if you are interested in attending.
-During the pandemic meetings are via Zoom.
+The Friends Board welcomes the public at its monthly meetings on Tuesday evenings.
+Please contact the Friends at email@example.com to confirm the meeting date and time if you are interested in attending.
 Please email the Friends at least one day prior to join the meeting.
-Upcoming annual meeting is on Tuesday, September 29, at 6 pm.
-Regular October meeting is October 13 at 2 pm via Zoom.
+Please visit the Friends' website at fletcherfriends.org for more information and to purchase local books online to pick up at FFL.

 The mission of the Friends is to encourage community support for the Fletcher Free Library, raise money for its needs, promote cultural and literacy programs, and sponsor educational and enrichment programs for all ages.